stepangordeev/stepangordeev.github.io/_pages/about.md

 ---

-I am a sixth-year Economics Ph.D. student at the University of Rochester.
+I am a Ph.D. candidate in Economics at the University of Rochester.

-I am interested in macro development.
+I am interested in macroeconomics, economic development, and growth.

 I will be on the 2021/22 Job Market.